What is Keeper Security doing about GDPR?

 Role-based Access Control: The security concept of least privilege means that employees should only have access to the minimum amount of data that they need to do their jobs.
 This is most often accomplished with role-based access control (RBAC).

 Keeper integrates with Microsoft Active Directory (AD) to synchronize with nodes (organizational units), teams and users.
 Once connected, Keeper enables role-based access control at any node.
 Those controls can be cascaded to all lower nodes if desired.
-These controls on the Keeper vaults include master password strength, rotation time, 2FA requirements, IP whitelisting and more.
+These controls on the Keeper vaults include master password strength, rotation time, 2FA requirements, Allow IP Listing and more.
 Keeper locks accounts that are terminated in AD and those accounts may be transferred to trusted admins.
 This gives IT admins control over data accounts and assets throughout the organization.

 Admin Insight and Auditing: Keeper Enterprise provides insight into employee password strength, reuse and use of second-factor authentication.
 Keeper provides audit logs complete with timestamps and filters to enable rapid searches for anomalies, bad behavior, forensics or compliance reporting.